thepassle/astro-service-worker/blog.md

 ```

 Do note that the code you write in your Astro frontmatter will now also need to run in the browser/service-worker.
 This means that you will not be able to make use of Nodejs built-in dependencies, or other commonjs libraries.
 If you still want to write server-only code, you can use the [`networkOnly`](#network-only) configuration option.

+### Demo

+You can find an example of a small app that uses `astro-service-worker` in this [demo](https://astro-sw-demo.netlify.app/), and you can find the source code for the demo [here](https://github.com/thepassle/astro-service-worker).

 ### Network-only